PadmanabhanSaravanan/AmazonWebService/README.md

 * AWS Key Management Service key (SSE-KMS)

 Buckets and new objects are encrypted with server-side encryption with an Amazon S3 managed key as the base level of encryption configuration.
-For more information about default encryption, see [Setting default server-side encryption behavior for Amazon S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html).

-For more information about using Amazon S3 server-side encryption to encrypt your data, see [Using server-side encryption with Amazon S3 managed keys (SSE-S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html).

 ![image s3](image/s3-7.PNG)

-**12.** If you chose AWS Key Management Service key (SSE-KMS), do the following:
+**Step12.** If you chose AWS Key Management Service key (SSE-KMS), do the following:

 -> Under AWS KMS key, specify your KMS key in one of the following ways:

 * To choose from a list of available KMS keys, choose Choose from your AWS KMS keys, and choose your KMS key from the list of available keys.

 * Both the AWS managed key (aws/s3) and your customer managed keys appear in this list.
-For more information about customer managed keys, see [Customer keys and AWS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt) in the AWS Key Management Service Developer Guide.

 * To enter the KMS key ARN, choose Enter AWS KMS key ARN, and enter your KMS key ARN in the field that appears.

 * To create a new customer managed key in the AWS KMS console, choose Create a KMS key.

-For more information about creating an AWS KMS key, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the AWS Key Management Service Developer Guide.

-For more information about creating an AWS KMS key, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the AWS Key Management Service Developer Guide.
-For more information about using AWS KMS with Amazon S3, see [Using server-side encryption with AWS KMS keys (SSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).

 -> When you configure your bucket to use default encryption with SSE-KMS, you can also enable S3 Bucket Keys.
 S3 Bucket Keys lower the cost of encryption by decreasing request traffic from Amazon S3 to AWS KMS.
-For more information, see [Reducing the cost of SSE-KMS with Amazon S3 Bucket Keys](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-key.html).

 ![image s3](image/s3-7.PNG)

 To use S3 Bucket Keys, under Bucket Key, choose Enable.

-**13.** (Optional) If you want to enable S3 Object Lock, do the following:
+**Step13.** (Optional) If you want to enable S3 Object Lock, do the following:

 * Choose Advanced settings.

 * If you want to enable Object Lock, choose Enable, read the warning that appears, and acknowledge it.

-For more information, see [Using S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html).

 ![image s3](image/s3-8.PNG)